 GOOD LOOK INK claims they were the first.
 In early October of 2009, a man flew in from Minnesota to Artistry Concepts by the name of Marshall Charloff.
 Weston performed one of the first ACHM scalp pigmentations on Mr. Charloff.
 This man returned to Minnesota and a month later he put up the GLI website and incorporated.
 Mr. Charloff claimed he was the inventor, innovator, etc. and that his company performed his pigmentation which was pictured on his website.
-For claiming they “invented” scalp pigmentation, GLI felt compelled to remove photos from the Artistry Concepts’ site (and cropping off the AC watermark) in March of 2010 and used them in their own advertising.
-In 2011, Artistry Concepts brought legal action against GLI as they purchased two domain names encompassing AC’s registered tradename which they utilized to confuse internet searchers to redirect them to the GLI website.
+For claiming they "invented" scalp pigmentation, GLI felt compelled to remove photos from the Artistry Concepts’ site (and cropping off the AC watermark) in March of 2010 and used them in their own advertising.
+We were notified numerous times that GLI claimed to be a subsidiary of Artistry Concepts to potential customers.
+GLI went as far in 2011 to purchase two domain names encompassing AC's registered trade name which they utilized to confuse internet searchers to redirect them to the GLI website.
+Artistry Concepts brought legal action against GLI and won the action.
 GLI even claimed publicly in 2012 that they invented scalp micropigmentation during an appearance on Good morning America.
 Mr. Charloff was and still is a piano player.
 In 2014, Mr. Charloff sold GLI to an investor and it is believed that he did not disclose the actual facts to the buyer.

 What’s even more interesting, is that GLI’s employee, Amanda Mazzocchi, who performed the pigmentation procedure on Good Morning America, later left GLI to open her own company and now claims she “pioneered the SMP process" in 2011.